 - 1. Tear glands/Lacrimal glands

-- 2. Nasolacrimal glands
+- 2. Nasolacrimal

 - 3. lysozyme

 - 4. Conjunctiva

 - 5. vitreous humour

 - 6. ciliary body, iris

 - 7. Retina

 - 8. concave lens

 - 9. aqueous humour

 - 10. yellow spot

-B. State the functions of the following parts of the
+- B. State the functions of the following parts of the eye.

 - 1. Lens: Refraction and focussing of light

 - 2. Pupil: Allows light rays to enter eyeball

 - 3. Cornea: Refraction of light

 - 4. Eyelids: They protect the eyes from excessive light and foreign particles, cover the eye during sleep and spread lubricating secretions over the eyeballs.

 - 5. Eyelashes: Eyelashes protect the eye from debris.
 They are sensitive to being touched, thus providing a warning that an object (such as an insect or dust mite) is near the eye (which is then closed reflexively).

 - 6. Iris: Regulation of entry of light

 - 7. Choroid: Absorption of stray light rays

-- C. State whether the following statements are True or False.

-- 1. True

-- 2. False

-A. State the functions of the following parts of the ear.

-- 1. The external ear Collects and directs sound waves - 2.
-Tympanic membrane Vibrates in response to sound energy and transmits the resulting mechanical vibrations to the structures of the middle ear. - 3.
+- A. State the functions of the following parts of the ear. - The external ear Collects and directs sound waves - Tympanic membrane Vibrates in response to sound energy and transmits the resulting mechanical vibrations to the structures of the middle ear. - 3.
 Ear ossicles Amplifies sound waves - 4.
 Oval window Transmits vibrations to cochlea - 5.
-Cochlea Conversion of sound waves into nerve impulse

-- 7. Semicircular canals Dynamic balance
+Cochlea Conversion of sound waves into nerve impulse - 6.
+Utriculus and sacculus Static balance - 7.
+Semicircular canals Dynamic balance

-- B. Note the relationship between first two words and suggest the suitable word/words for fourth place.

-- 1. Semicircular canals

-- 2. Semicircular canals

-- C. Write in logical sequence without changing the first term.
+- B. Note the relationship between first two words and suggest the suitable word/words for fourth place. - 1.
+Semicircular canals - 2.
+Semicircular canals - C. Write in logical sequence without changing the first term.